Not sure what to do in Sabah, Malaysia?

 Outside of the regular packing items you need for every trip, you should pack:

-5. Solomon Hiking Boots (Him/Her) – If you are planning on hiking Mount Kinabalu, you will need some good quality hiking boots.
+- Reliable Hiking Boots (Him/Her) – If you are planning on hiking Mount Kinabalu, you will need some good quality hiking boots.
 The terrain of the hike is very rocky and can be slippery if it rains.
 There are some steep inclines and muddy patches, so you will put a lot of pressure on your ankles.
-I hiked Mount Kinabalu with my Solomon hiking boots and they did not let me down.
-They are lightweight, durable and have lasted me years.

-8. Warm Clothing – There are a few activities where warm clothing is necessary.
-Mount Kinabalu reaches 4,160 meters above sea-level and can be quite cold at the summit.
-I would also recommend wearing a long-sleeve t-shirt when doing a jungle trek, so help stop leeches from getting in!
+- Warm Clothing – There are a few activities where warm clothing is necessary.
+Mount Kinabalu reaches 4,160 meters above sea level and can be quite cold at the summit.
+I would also recommend wearing a long-sleeve t-shirt when doing a jungle trek, to help stop leeches from getting in!

-9. Hiking Leech Socks – If you are planning on doing the jungle trek, then you should probably take your own leech socks.
+- Hiking Leech Socks – If you are planning on doing the jungle trek, then you should probably take your own leech socks.
 If you go with a guide, they usually provide rain boots and leech socks, however, the ones provided to me were worn and muddy, and didn’t stop leeches from entering.
-I would seriously consider investing in your own if you want to do this activity, and they are not that expensive.

 Any questions?
 Leave a comment!